videomi/shotcut_web/notes/command-line-options/index.md

 </script>

 ```
-Usage: shotcut [options] resource
+Usage: shotcut [options] [FILE]...

 Options:
   -h, --help                        Displays this help.
   -v, --version                     Displays version information.
   --fullscreen                      Fill the screen with the Shotcut window.
   --noupgrade                       Hide upgrade prompt and menu item.
   --gpu                             Use GPU processing.
   --clear-recent                    Clear Recent on Exit
   --appdata <directory>             The directory for app configuration and data.
+  --QT_SCALE_FACTOR <number>        The scale factor for a high-DPI screen
+  --QT_SCREEN_SCALE_FACTORS <list>  A semicolon-separated list of scale factors for each screen

 Arguments:
-  resource               A file to open.
+  [FILE]...
+Zero or more files or folders to open
 ```

 When `--appdata` is supplied the configuration key `appdatadir`